IMF says aiming to ‘quickly’ reach agreement with Pakistan on financial support

-The International Monetary Fund (IMF) aims to “quickly” reach an agreement with Pakistan on financial support from the global lender as Islamabad has taken “decisive measures” in recent days to align its policies with the economic reforms sought by the institution, an IMF official said on Tuesday.
+The International Monetary Fund (IMF) said on Tuesday night that it aimed to “quickly” reach an agreement with Pakistan on financial support from the global lender as Islamabad had taken “decisive measures” to align its policies with the economic reforms sought by the institution.

-“Over the past few days, the Pakistani authorities have taken decisive measures to bring policies more in line with the economic reform program supported by the International Monetary Fund,” the lender’s mission chief for Pakistan, Nathan Porter, said in a statement.
+“Over the past few days, the Pakistani authorities have taken decisive measures to bring policies more in line with the economic reform programme supported by the IMF,” the lender’s mission chief for Pakistan, Nathan Porter, said in a statement.

 These measures, he said, included the passage of a budget by the parliament that broadened the tax base while opening up space for higher social and development spending, as well as steps towards improving the functioning of the foreign exchange market and tightening monetary policy to reduce inflationary and balance-of-payment pressures that affected particularly the more vulnerable.